 Transfer Students: We welcome the interest of transfer students who have demonstrated a strong academic record at their previous institution.
 Students from other colleges have a cumulative GPA of 3.2.
 In addition, all students who were enrolled in an honors program at an Oklahoma public community college or state university are automatically welcome to join the Cameron University Honors program.

-The completion of the Honors Program requires 24 credit hours of honors curriculum work.
-The credit hours are divided as follows: 1) honors core courses; 2) honors elective courses; and 3) captsone project in the major.
+The completion of the Honors Program requires 24 credit hours of honors curriculum work (see Honors Program Check Sheet).
+The credit hours are divided as follows: 1) honors core courses; 2) honors elective courses; and 3) capstone project in the major.
+In general, honors courses count as general education or electives courses.
 The specifics about the breakdown are as follow:

 12 hours of honors core courses